Rabbi Ahron and Esti Kramer

 Rabbi Yitzchok and Shani Katz

 Rabbi Katz, originally from London, studied in the Sunderland Yeshiva, followed by Gateshead Yeshiva Gedola as well as the Mir Yeshiva in Jerusalem.
 He continued his learning in the Mir Yeshiva after his marriage to Shani nee Spitzer who was born and raised in Gateshead.
 The Katz family found themselves trapped by the coronavirus pandemic.
 Ever-optimistic in their natures, they used their new-found situation as a spring-board for a new stage in life and joined the Leeds Kollel in October 2020 together with their sweet new-born Rikki.
-The Katz’ have roots in Leeds as Yitzchok’s great grandparents were Arnold and Claire Katz.
-Shani is soon to complete her degree in special education and has already thrown herself into Kollel programmes such as the ‘Baking for Carers’ initiative.
-Yitzchok has already used his passion for inspiring others through film and media to produce a short and inspiring clip on their adventurous and unexpected journey to Leeds.
+The Katz’ have roots in Leeds as Yitzchok’s great grandparents were Arnold and Claire Katz and Shani’s were Benno and Mrs Mankoff.
+Shani has a degree in special education and is currently working as a secretary for Etz Chaim Shul in Leeds.
+Yitzchok uses his passion to inspire other and involve himself in multiple community programmes.

 Rabbi Yitzi and Pearly Springer